miftahulhidayati/miftahulhidayati/README.md

 - 👋 Hi, I’m @miftahulhidayati
-- 👀 I’m interested in Web Programming
+- 👀 I’m interested in Web Programming and Automation Testing
-- 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on project
-- 📫 Reach me on miftahulhdyt@outlook.com
+- 📫 Reach me on miftahulhdyt@gmail.com

 <!---
 miftahulhidayati/miftahulhidayati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.